Reginald Havill Norman: Later career

 Following his return to civil life, Norman held various appointments at the Melbourne, Sydney and Perth branches of the Orient Steam Navigation Company until he was appointed branch manager of the company in Melbourne in 1938.
 He was elected as Chairman of the Overseas Shipping Representatives' Association in Melbourne, and was a Trustee of the Melbourne Sailors' Home and a member of the Council of St. Catherine's School.

 During a session in Parliament in 1958, John Cramer paid tribute to Norman as a trustee of the Imperial Force Canteens Funds Trust.

 Personal life

-Norman married Narelle Bessie Brunker Sherbon, daughter of Maj.
-William James Sherbon MBE and Mary Ann Elizabeth Brunker (daughter of James Brunker), on 20 October 1920 in St James' Church, Sydney.
+Norman married Narelle Bessie Brunker Sherbon, daughter of Major William James Sherbon and Mary Ann Elizabeth Brunker (daughter of James Brunker), on 20 October 1920 in St James' Church, Sydney.
 They had one daughter, Rosemary Havill Norman.

 He was a member of the Royal Melbourne Golf Club.